claimvantage/sfdx-jenkins-shared-library/README.md

   An (optional) closure that is executed immediately before the push stage.
 The `org` is passed in to this.
   See the [Org Bean](#org) section below.

-  This is good point to insert extra content: the **createTrigger** step is one way to do that.
+  This is good point to insert extra content into the source tree, but that content has to apply to all org configurations as a common copy of the source tree is used.

 * _beforeTestStage_